charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 He was back in his Ford truck before the shower had even stopped running.
 He drove away, the suburban perfection of Sugar Land blurring in his mirrors.
 He felt a strange mix of triumph and disgust.
 He was the king of his own little world, but the borders were getting smaller every day.

+Marcus didn't judge Ray, but he didn't envy him either.
+In his younger days, Marcus had been the "other guy" more times than he could count.
+He was the secret in the phone, the shadow in the bedroom when the "good man" was out working a double shift to pay for the granite countertops.
+He’d seen the most "loyal" women crumble for a few hours of the raw physicality he brought to the table.
+It had left him with a deep, jagged cynicism that no amount of church-going or self-help could smooth over.
+He didn't trust relationships because he knew how easily they could be picked apart.
+He was part of the problem, the wrecking ball in the sanctuary, but he couldn't help it.
+Women were his vice, his drug, his fatal flaw.
+He needed the touch of them to feel alive, even if he didn't believe a single word they said.

 The Buffet

 Marcus leaned back in the booth at the Flying J, watching his coworker, Slim, swipe through his phone with the focus of a bomb disposal technician.
 Slim was fifty, with a gut that hung over his belt and a marriage that had been dead for a decade.